 Lincoln County War (1876-1878) – A war between two rival factions attempting to control the economics of Lincoln County, New Mexico.

-Mason County War, aka: Hoodoo War (1874-1876) – A battle between rival German immigrants and native Texans which occurred when large numbers of cattle began to be killed or go missing.
+Mason County War, aka Hoodoo War (1874-1876) – A battle between rival German immigrants and native Texans that occurred when large numbers of cattle began to be killed or go missing.

-Riot in Rock Springs Leads to Massacre – (1885) – White miners strike against the Union Pacific Coal Company in Rock Springs, Wyoming due to the use of Chinese Laborers, which turns into a Massacre.
+Riot in Rock Springs Leads to Massacre – (1885) – White miners strike against the Union Pacific Coal Company in Rock Springs, Wyoming, due to using Chinese Laborers, which turns into a Massacre.

-The Stevens County War (1888) – Two small towns in southwest Kansas fought a bloody war over the county seat, leaving in its wake a number of corpses.
+The Stevens County War (1888) – Two small towns in southwest Kansas fought a bloody war over the county seat, leaving in its wake several corpses.

 Texas Regulator-Moderator War (1839-1844) – The first major feud to break out in Texas was born during Texas’ days as a republic.
-For years, a strip of land in East Texas that bordered Louisiana and Mexico had been ignored by Spanish, Mexican and Texas authorities.
+For years, Spanish, Mexican, and Texas authorities had ignored a strip of land in East Texas that bordered Louisiana and Mexico.
 By the time Texas became a republic, the swatch of land had developed into a lawless place where land frauds, cattle rustlers, and killings were common.